 wp-config.phpIf you want NinjaFirewall to use a specific

 You can check if the file was detected from your WordPress admin console, in the "NinjaFirewall > Overview" menu :

 Users of the Incapsula CDN service should use the

 Users of NinjaFirewall (WP+ Edition) can perform the same task from the "Access Control > Source IP" menu option rather than using the .htninja file.

 From v1.1.8, it is possible to use NinjaFirewall special return values

-Note that this is the fastest way to allow or block a request because it will be processed before WordPress is loaded and even before NinjaFirewall loads its own configuration.
-Also note that, in both cases, the firewall will not write the event to its log.
+This is the fastest way to allow or block a request because it will be processed before WordPress is loaded and even before NinjaFirewall loads its own configuration.
+Note that, for this reason, the firewall will not write the event to its log.

 To reject, use the

 To allow any access to a PHP script located inside the